prisong97/prisong97.github.io/_posts/2021-05-25-post-semester-reflection.md

 Towards the end of the semester, I chanced upon this beautiful article written by Francis Su: https://www.francissu.com/post/the-lesson-of-grace-in-teaching.
 I related to this article on an incredible level, because it reminded me so much of my experience in this class.
 I never managed to share this with Prof. Vincent (I realised I had thanked him three times prior and wouldn't want to bother him over an email with non-urgent matters).
 If anyone ever asked me to relate my experience with this course, I would let this article speak on my behalf.
 Honestly, I would post this article on NUSmods, but the message might seem a little cryptic.

 I would not have had it another other way.
+Thank you for having me, and thank you for your grace.

 ## Geometry and the Emergence of Perspective